No Item Use for You

 - Dungeons & Dragons: in 1st and 2nd Edition the Wand of Negation could prevent magic items from using their spells and spell-like functions.

-- Pokémon: the moves Embargo and Magic Room for any items and Heal Block for any healing items, and the ability Unnerve for held Berries.
+- The moves Embargo and Magic Room for any items and Heal Block for any held healing items (since Generation V), and the ability Unnerve for held Berries.

 - Several more "competitive" battle environments disallow the use of any items on your Pokémon, with the only assistance allowed being held items.
 This included all battles against other players until Pokémon Black and White, which introduced a "Wonder Launcher" option to include items in battle.

-- The White Seal floors in Dark Cloud 2 do this for healing items.
+- The White Seal floors in Dark Chronicle do this for healing items.

 - In Final Fantasy XII, the climb up the Pharos tower requires you to make a sacrifice before proceeding up the second section (which is five floors and one Boss Battle).
 One of the sacrifices you can choose is to give up your Items command.